Want your group to be successful...?

 The ability to understand and relate to the feelings of others is called empathy.
 Having empathy will help you develop strong relationships with other people.
 When you have empathy, people feel that you understand them and how they feel.

 When people tell you about something important, it shows they feel comfortable around you.
 Do your best to put yourself in their shoes.
 Think about how you would want to be treated if you were in their position.
 What would you want someone to say to you?
 What would you hope someone would do for you?

 Southwest Airlines is known for hiring extremely dedicated people.
-They specifically look for this skill they call the “servants heart” – the ability to put others first, treat everyone with respect and proactively serve customers.
+They specifically look for a skill they call the “servant’s heart” – the ability to put others first, treat everyone with respect and proactively serve customers.

 Cooperating with Others

 Cooperating, or working well with others, is an important part of interpersonal skills in the workplace.
 Even though each employee might have his or her own individual tasks and goals, the entire staff or team has the same goal.
 That goal is to help the company be successful.
 Without cooperation, the workplace can be an unpleasant place, and the company will not succeed.

 Before starting on a group project or collaborating, make sure each person understands what is expected of them.
 Ensure each person is able to share his or her ideas or thoughts.
 Encourage your group to be a safe space for sharing and collaborating.